Last updated on September 13th, 2021 at 10:28 am

 Understanding Your Trailer’s Various Weights

 If you’re new to the RV world, you may be feeling a bit confused about trailer weight.
 Going to an RV dealership without knowing how much your vehicle can tow can spell disaster if you end up bringing a travel trailer home.
-If it is too heavy for your vehicle, you may cause irreparable harm!
+If it’s too heavy for your vehicle, you may cause irreparable harm!

-Thankfully these weights and numbers are fairly easy to understand, and manufacturers always include a starting weight of any travel trailer they make, so that you won’t be entirely in the dark about how much your trailer weighs.
+Thankfully these weights and numbers are fairly easy to understand, and manufacturers always include a starting weight of any travel trailer they make, so you won’t be entirely in the dark about how much your trailer weighs.

 Here are some of the terms you should know when it comes to weighing your RV, and what it means for you when it comes to weighing at home!